satoshi-hirose/i-test/README.md

 # Information Prevalence Inference using the i-th order statistic: i-test
 i-test is the MATLAB implementatation of the second-level (group-level) statistical test for the decoding accuracy proposed by Hirose (Under review). i-test is an extension of "Permutation-based prevalence inference using the minimum statistic", proposed by Allefeld et al., (Carsten Allefeld, Kai Görgen and John-Dylan Haynes, 'Valid population inference for information-based imaging: From the second-level t-test to prevalence inference', NeuroImage 2016, https://doi.org/10.1016/j.neuroimage.2016.07.040. https://github.com/allefeld/prevalence-permutation/).
 This repository include three subdirectories.
-<b>Directory "itest"<\b>includes four MATLAB function files for the i-test.
+<b>Directory "itest"</b>includes four MATLAB function files for the i-test.
 For detail, see readme.pdf
 # Replication_of_study
 ******************************************************************************************************************
 i-test.m (Implementation of i-test)